sccn/sccn.github.io/others/EEGLAB_big_data_and_supercomputing_applications.md

 Below we provide guidelines for using Elastic Mapreduce on the Amazon cloud.
 Note that Elastic Mapreduce is tailored to processing large quantities of log text files and not binary data.
-The gain in terms of processing speed compared to the cost of running such solution remains unclear if you have a local cluster of computers.
+The gain in terms of processing speed compared to the cost of using the Amazon cloud remain unclear if you have a local cluster of computers.
 In short, you might spend more time programming the solution and it might cost you more in terms of bandwidth and storage that if you are running it locally.
 These are the steps you should follow.
 These are new technologies so expertise in computer science is highly recommended.

--   Installing Hadoop command line interface.
+-   Installing Hadoop command-line interface.
 First install the [Command Line Interface](http://aws.amazon.com/developertools/2264) to Elastic Mapreduce.
 This will allow you to configure and run jobs on the Amazon cloud.
 You will also need to create an [AWS